sksareen/book4babies/README.md

 ## How to Use

 1. Open the website in your browser.
-2. Click through the pages to read the story and view the illustrations.
+2. Navigate through the pages using your keyboard arrow keys or by clicking/tapping on the screen.

 ## How It Was Made